huang-x-h/html2image/README.md

 # html2image

-> Convert html to image(png/jpg) or pdf by PhantomJS
+> Convert html to image(png/jpg) or pdf by puppeteer

 ## Install